smusali/gitco/docs/configuration.md

 ## Configuration File

-GitCo uses a YAML configuration file (`gitco-config.yml`) to manage your repositories and settings.
+GitCo uses a YAML configuration file (`~/.gitco/config.yml`) to manage your repositories and settings.
+The configuration file is automatically created in the `~/.gitco/` directory when you run `gitco init`.

 ## Configuration Validation